 In today’s digital age, generating dynamic reports is a critical requirement for many applications.
 One common format for these reports is PDF, thanks to its consistency across different platforms and devices.
-In this blog post, we’ll explore how to generate a PDF report from a DataTable
+In this blog post, we’ll explore how to generate a PDF report from a DataTable in C#.
+This guide walks through a practical example, demonstrating how to convert data from a DataTable into a PDF and return it as a Base64-encoded string.

 Overview

-, format it into a table, and export it as a PDF file.
-To achieve this, we’ll use the popular iTextSharp
+The task is straightforward: take the data stored in a DataTable, format it into a table, and export it as a PDF file.
+To achieve this, we’ll use the popular iTextSharp library, which offers robust PDF generation capabilities in .NET.

 Code Breakdown